spacemeshos/testnet-guide/local.md

 # Spacemesh Local Testnet (Localnet)

-Follow this guide to build from source and run a local Spacemesh Testent (localent) with 6 full nodes and the POET support service on your computer using docker.
+Follow this guide to build from source code and run a local Spacemesh Testent (localent) with 6 full nodes, 5 user accounts, and 1 POET support service on your computer using docker.
 This is a great way to get a feel for the protocol and the platform and to start hacking on Spacemesh.

 ?> This guide is for developers who are comfortable with the command line, Docker and dev tool chains.